redwoz/azurestack-uptime-monitor/README.md

 ## Data and export

-The monitoring data is stored in the Influx database.
+The job results are stored in the Influx database.
 Data from each week is exported to comma seperated (.csv) file.
 The .csv files can be downloaded from the **Web page with exported CSV files**.
 The database is configured with a retention policy of three months.
-Any data that is older that three months will be automatically purged from the database.
+Any data that is older than 90 days will be automatically purged from the database.
 The CSV files will not be deleted.